 Weight: 97 lbs.

 Here’s a new cage I found out that works really good too.
 It’s called LIVING WORLD DELUXE RABBIT CAGE – Extra Large.
-It has a very deep pan and big enough to house a hedgehog, please make sure the ramp isn’t in it.
+It has a deep pan and big enough to house a hedgehog/hedgehogs, please make sure the ramp isn’t in it and add a corrugated plastic upto 10 to 12 inches high to avoid broken legs/neck.
 Here’s Tank, Photo courtesy to Grace Chang (one of my clients).

 Tags: cage, hedgehog, housing